djcass44/all-your-base/docs/OPERATINGSYSTEMS.md

 ### Alpine

 * Installing an Alpine package with Ayb is not acknowledged by the native `apk` tool, which will believe the package has not been installed.
-We recommend avoiding mixing the two.
+We recommend not mixing the two.